Stormrose/karaka/README.md

 ## Facts
 A fact generally takes the form of `accountname`.`tokensymbol`_`type` where type is balance or stake.
 For example, `eturnerx.hive_balance` is the fact with the value of eturnerx's liquid hive balance.
 GOTCHA: account names with a hyphen-in-them must use 'single quotes' around the fact name.
 There is a per-blockchain `constants` section where the user can hardcode facts.
 Constants simplify the administration of rules that reuse the same values, such as setting the reserve (keep-back) levels of a particular token.
+Facts generally are scoped to within chains, but facts can be copied from other chains using `imports` or from external sources using `oracles`.
+Imports and oracles are covered below.

 ## Commands
 The available commands are transfer, stake, sell, buy and warn.
 See the file `config_example.json` for various examples.